IKEA Social Entrepreneurship – co-creating change

 By partnering with these social entrepreneurs, we get to lean on each other’s strengths, sharing our learnings with each other and with different parts of IKEA.
 We know that together, we can create a more sustainable future where everyone is seen and heard.
 We call this IKEA Social Entrepreneurship.

-When women in marginalised communities are empowered, skilled and employed, they ignite transformation within themselves, their families and communities, resulting in change.”
+When women in marginalized communities are empowered, skilled and employed, they ignite transformation within themselves, their families and communities, resulting in change.”

 Sumita GhoseFounder, Rangsutra